Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Don't panic if one approaches — they're after food, not you

-It sounds dramatic.
-It kind of is.
-But if you follow these rules, you'll be fine.
+It sounds dramatic, and it kind of is.
+But follow these and you'll be perfectly fine.

 Luxury: Wildflower Hall (Oberoi) in Mashobra, 13 km from Shimla.
 INR 15,000-30,000.
 Stunning mountain views.

-Key tip: Mall Road hotels mean you're IN the action but the hills are steep.
-Cart Road hotels are cheaper but you'll use the elevator or walk uphill to reach Mall Road.
+Key tip: Mall Road hotels put you IN the action, but the hills are steep.
+Cart Road hotels are cheaper — you'll ride the elevator or climb uphill to reach Mall Road.

 What's there to do?